drpetersonfernandes/SimpleZipDrive/ReadMe.md

 It accesses the source ZIP file via a file stream directly from disk.
 This approach supports very large archives without consuming excessive RAM for the archive itself, regardless of its size.

-For files *within* the ZIP archive, when an application (like an emulator) opens a file for reading, its entire decompressed content is cached into an in-memory stream.
+For files *within* the ZIP archive, when an application (like an emulator) opens a file for reading, its entire decompressed content is cached into an in-memory stream or temporary disk file.
 This significantly speeds up random access reads required by many applications.

 ## Features